Atekihcan/Atekihcan/content/posts/2020/02_fastai_on_windows.md

 Anyway, soon after setting this environment, I wanted to use `mplfinance` package for some financial data analysis.
 To my surprise I could not install it as apparently it is not available in any conda channels.
 I can install it easily using `pip` but couldn't make that work under conda environment as well.

-Eventually I went onto uninstall Miniconda and everything related to it, and setup everything from scratch using just `pip`
+Eventually I uninstalled Miniconda and everything related to it, and setup everything from scratch using just `pip`

+So, here's how you do that...

+<div class="highlight-red">With this approach, you are likely to hit a snag or two from time to time, and you'll need to use fair amount of Googling to fix those.
+If you are not up  for it, stick to Conda environment based installations.</div>

 * Install Python.
 Duh!
 Installers available {% link_out "here" "https://www.python.org/downloads/release/python-382/" %}. *Note: You must install 64 bit version, otherwise there will be problem with installing `pytorch` later.*